 With the Dutch tax return deadline coming up on 1 May, it’s a good idea to brush up on the past and coming years’ changes to the tax code.

-Expat tax expert Lennart Suurmond of JC Suurmond Tax consultants shares his top tips for getting your Dutch tax affairs in order this year.
+Expat tax expert Lennart Suurmond of JC Suurmond Tax consultants shares his top tips for getting your affairs in order this year to file a Dutch tax return.

 J.C.
 Suurmond Tax consultants provide tailor made advice and personal guidance on tax matters.
 With over 30 years experience, the organization is a fully-developed tax advisory office, for both private individuals and companies.